|High School:||De La Salle Institute|

 Rivals.com listed Wilbon among the top 175 overall prospects in the country and the No. 9 prospect in the state of Illinois.
 Both Rivals.com and 247 Sports also listed Wilbon among the top 20 running backs in the country.
 Wilbon chose Nebraska over a list of scholarship offers, including Arizona, Arizona State, Arkansas, Cincinnati, Georgia Tech, Illinois, Indiana, Iowa, Kansas, Maryland, Mississippi State, Missouri, Penn State, Purdue, Syracuse and Vanderbilt.

 The son of Fredrick Meriweather and Kelly Wilbon, Mikale was born on Dec.
 22, 1994.
-He is majoring in psychology.
+He is majoring in sociology.
 He has volunteered his time at the Belmont Rec Center.